steadylearner/Python-Blog/posts/Docker/How to use Docker commands.md

 <!--
     Post{
-        subtitle: "Learn how to use Docker and upload its images to DockerHub."
+        subtitle: "Learn how to use Docker and upload its images to DockerHub"
         image: "posts/web/docker.png",
         image_decription: "Image from the official website",
-        tags: "How use Tonic Rust How",
+        tags: "How use Docker code",
     }
 -->